ccat3z/stars/README.md

 * [top-bettercode/docker-qq](https://github.com/top-bettercode/docker-qq): 提供一种在linux下运行QQ的方式
 * [rpardini/docker-registry-proxy](https://github.com/rpardini/docker-registry-proxy): An HTTPS Proxy for Docker providing centralized configuration and caching of any registry (quay.io, DockerHub, k8s.gcr.io)
 * [kwk/docker-registry-setup](https://github.com/kwk/docker-registry-setup): A demonstration of how you can secure your registry v2 (with LDAP authentication and ACLs)
+* [Joxit/docker-registry-ui](https://github.com/Joxit/docker-registry-ui): The simplest and most complete UI for your private registry
 * [kekru/docker-remote-api-tls](https://github.com/kekru/docker-remote-api-tls): Docker Image that forwards to the Docker API Socket and requires TLS Client authentication
 * [SeleniumHQ/docker-selenium](https://github.com/SeleniumHQ/docker-selenium): Docker images for Selenium Grid
 * [sapk/docker-volume-rclone](https://github.com/sapk/docker-volume-rclone): Use Rclone as a backend for docker volume (also as a plugin).
 This permit to easely mount a lot of cloud provider (https://rclone.org/overview).